Storage peripheral maker

 The drive will go on sale in June with a suggested retail price of around US$999.
 The drive comes with an international power supply, three 80-min.
 CD-Rs, and one DVD-R disc as well.
 The drive also comes with the LaCie Recording Utilities CD package, which contains editing and authoring software for both Windows and Mac OS.

-In a conversation with MacCentral late this afternoon, LaCie spokesperson Guillaume Mazieres confirmed the mechanism is Pioneer’s DVR-A03.
+Update: In a conversation with MacCentral late this afternoon, LaCie spokesperson Guillaume Mazieres confirmed the mechanism is Pioneer’s DVR-A03.
 That’s the aftermarket version of the same drive Apple calls its “SuperDrive” — the DVR-103.

 Mazieres explained that LaCie developed the FireWire interface and the software bundle to support the drive, but the core optical drive technology is fundamentally the same as Apple’s DVD-R system.